guettli/scrum/README.md

 But maybe these fancy units have benefits.
 For examplel the "Jeff Bezos' 2 Pizza Rule".
 Why no use a boring range like "5 to 7 people"?
 Don't ask me.
 Somehow "2 Pizza Rule" is way better than a boring numbers.
 Maybe it is the same for "story points vs hours".
 Maybe selling ideas more important than having great ideas.

+# Scrum is free - no money involved?